|

 Buckthorn is one of the woody plants deer won't eat.

-R. cathartica is the most common buckthorn.
-It is oppositely-branched.
+R. cathartica (common buckthorn) tends to prefer more upland sites and R. frangula (aka Frangula alnus) (glossy buckthorn) is more frequent on wetter sites.
+R. cathartica is oppositely-branched.
 Other buckthorns are usually alternately-branched.
 The simple LEAVES are about 1.5-2.0 inches long, oval-shaped, and have finely-toothed margins.
 Green leaves often remain on the branches well after the first hard frost.
 FRUITS are dark purple, nearly black.
 Slender, gray TWIGS end in sharp SPINES that resemble thorns.
 The BARK is medium to dark gray, smooth, with kind of a powdery surface.
 The INNER BARK is a bright yellow.
 Buckthorn is a sun-lover and will invade the forest at the edges of old fields or in wetland areas.
 Stands can become dense thickets up to 15 or 20 feet tall.

 (Hamamelis virginiana)